 Covid - 19 Update: Curbside service is available upon request.
-We now are also allowing clients in the building with a face covering and only one client per appointment in the building at a time.
+We are now allowing clients in the building with a face covering and only one client per appointment in the building at a time.
 Thank You!
 New Saturday hours starting 4/3/2021

 CCRP, what does it mean to you?

 Having a Certified Canine Rehabilitation Practitioner perform physical therapy means your pet is getting the best care possible.
 The CCRP program through the University of Tennessee is a valid, scientifically based program recognized worldwide as the leader in canine physical therapy training.
 The majority of physical therapy research is performed at the University of Tennessee and the physical therapy text books are authored by their staff.
 Instructors of the CCRP program are leaders in their field with an evidence based approach.
 In the CCRP program, students complete a rigorous course which includes an externship, numerous case studies, and rigorous certification examination prior to completion.